Senneseph/Rust-Edge-Gateway/DEPLOYMENT_INSTRUCTIONS.md

 2. Restore the previous docker-compose.prod.yml and .env files from backup
 3. Restart the service: `docker-compose -f docker-compose.prod.yml up -d`

-> **Note**: The SSH key path in the instructions assumes the key is stored at `$HOME/.ssh/a-icon-deploy`.
+> **Note**: The SSH key path in the instructions assumes the key is stored at `$env:SSH_KEY`.
 If your key is stored elsewhere, update the paths accordingly.

 ## Docker Hub Publishing